HYJungao/hyjungao.github.io/_posts/2025-01-01-Eculid_DDoS_detection.md

 Regarding HyperLogLog, we found that the cardinalities of the source and destination addresses become increasingly similar and potentially unusable when the window size grows to 2 ** 16.

+As the window becomes larger, more and more servers' responses to attack requests are included in the same window as the attack requests, resulting in similar cardinality in the hyperloglog statistics.
+However, the entropy method, which calculates frequency, has a greater tolerance for noise flow and stronger robustness.

 ### Other framework (Jaqen and Patronum)

 [A Study on Programmable Switch Enabled Network Defense Methods Against Volumetric Attacks](/assets/post/2025-01-01-Eculid_DDoS_detection/CS540_Midterm_Paper.pdf)